luigidifraia/iffl-system/README.md

 - Integrated Lasse's drive detection (Dreamload) and added support for Commodore 1581 and CMD FD2000 drives with Lasse's help and advice.

 ## Acknowledgments
-This work would not be possible without Lasse's initial publication of his IFFL system and without frequent emails with him and Flavio.
+It wouldn't be possible for me to contribute this project without Lasse's initial publication of his IFFL System and Loadersystem, and without frequent email exchanges with him and Flavio.

 ## To do
 - Mark sections of the code that are critical to keep in the same page in RAM.